So it all runs smoothly for you

-And your customers will also notice the convenience of RFID: Membership, rental, return and payment are secure, uncomplicated and reliable.
+Your customers will notice the convenience of RFID: membership, rental, return and payment are secure, uncomplicated and reliable.

 Discover why ELATEC delivers the optimal solution

-To effectively provide share services for bikes and cars, you need a technical partner you can depend on: The partner has to make sure vehicles can be rented quickly and easily, that the technology at the rental/return station works, that all related software systems are running soundly and that they can respond quickly when it's time to adopt new technologies or changes to the business model.
+To effectively provide share services for bikes and cars, you need a technical partner you can depend on.
+The partner must ensure vehicles can be rented quickly and easily, the technology at the rental/return station works, all related software systems are running soundly and that they can respond quickly when it's time to adopt new technologies or changes to the business model.

 Time-to-Market is getting more and more important for our customers.

 The products of ELATEC help to reduce the Time-to-Market of our customers significantly as well as reducing design inrisk for the engineer as well.

 How you can benefit from RFID in other areasContactless user authentication and access control have become an indispensable part of our everyday work lives.
 Give your customers, employees and partners in other areas the convenience of RFID.

 When you use an RFID reader, it produces an alternating magnetic field at a frequency of 125 / 134.2 kHz (low frequency) or 13.56 MHz (high frequency).
 This field supplies energy to one or more transponders (media) located in its range.
 At the same time, data is exchanged between the reader and transponder through this field.